 Next, we use the “Remove Common” set of filters to identify the rare variants in our sample.
 Here we filter on population frequency databases such as gnomAD Exomes and NHLBI to remove those variants that are considered to be common in the general population and less likely to contribute to disease.
 We use the alternate allele frequency field set to 0.01 and 0.99 thresholds to capture rare alternate alleles and those cases where the corresponding reference allele is actually rare.
 We also use “missing” to capture any rare variants that don’t exist the population catalogs.
 This substantially narrows the number of potentially clinically relevant variants to 817 (Figure 3).

 We also want to isolate any variants that affect the gene product in specific ways.
 While we’re not focusing on any one particular gene, we use the “Gene Impact” cards to filter out variants that are going to impact the gene in some way that we care about, for example, loss of function (LOF) or missense mutations OR those that are near enough to a splice site to cause concern.
-For this particular variant filtering strategy, we leverage the OR logic option that is available with any filter container.
+These filters can be sourced from the RefSeq track Effect (Combined) and Distance to Splice Site fields.
+For this particular variant filtering strategy, we leverage the OR logic option that is available with any filter container on clicking the wrench icon at the top of the container to create parallel filters.

 One extremely powerful filter that Golden Helix provides is the ACMG auto classifier which can be used to isolate any variant that would be pathogenic or likely pathogenic according to the ACMG guidelines (Figure 5).
 This is an algorithm that synthesizes data from multiple databases and is unique to our software.